 New Year, New Calendar

-The New Year is the perfect time to do a calendar sale.
+The New Year is the perfect time to do a calendar fundraiser sale.
 Take team photos or highlight group members for each month.
 Don’t want to be in a calendar?
 Have a photo shoot with members’ pets and dress them up for each month.

 Ask for sponsors to help cover printing costs and add their logo on the calendar.